 In the late seventeenth and early eighteenth century, the monastery was expanded, this time in the Baroque style.
 After a bombardment by the French army in 1742 most of the medieval Gothic buildings were rebuilt in Baroque style.

 As a result, the current buildings at Strahov Monastery were constructed mainly in the seventeenth and eighteenth centuries.
 The most interesting parts of the monastery are the Theological Hall and Philosophical Hall.

 The Theological Hall is the oldest part of the famous Strahov Library.
 It was built between 1671 and 1679 after a design by Giovani Domenico Orsi.
-It houses the theological book collection of the famous Strahov library.
+It houses the theological book collection of the library.
 Its collection contains over 200,000 books and includes works from famous printers such as Christoffel Plantin.
 Besides valuable books, the hall also contains several geographical and astronomical globes from the seventeenth century.

 The frescoes on the ceiling of the Theological Hall took four years to complete.
 They depict the profession of the librarian.

 The Philosophical Hall was built a century later, between 1782 and 1784.
 The ceiling’s frescoes, depicting the history of mankind, were created in 1794 by the Austrian painter Franz Anton Maulbertsch.
 The two-story-high hall contains books obtained from an old monastery in Moravia.